Quick Overview – Slovenia in Spring

 Martuljek Waterfalls – Best Flow of the Year

-Both waterfalls hit their most photogenic period in spring.
+Both waterfalls hit their most photogenic period in spring, especially after rain when the valley feels alive.

 Zelenci Springs – Clear Water & Fresh Meadows